Topics

 Topic 3: Graph transformers and graph positional encodings

-Self-attention and message passing are closely related mechanisms for propagating information in modern neural networks.
-Graph transformers combine advances from both the respective Transformer and GNN communities, giving rise to a new, powerful class of models for working with graph-structured data.
+Self-attention in transformer neural networks and message-passing in GNNs are closely related mechanisms for propagating information among tokens or nodes respectively.
+Graph transformers combine advances from both the transformer and GNN community, giving rise to a novel, powerful class of models for working with graph-structured data.
 Graph positional encodings offer a simple way of encoding additional information about the graph structure into node embeddings and are essential for graph transformers, but can also be used on their own in combination with conventional GNNs.

 Core references: